Juliet Lover of Idiot: Music

 The songs and background music was scored by Ratheesh Vega under Mango Music.
 The audio was released on 29 October 2017.

-Release
+Reception

 A critic from The Times of India gave the film a rating of one-and-a-half out of five stars and noted that "Despite having a stupendous cast, ‘Juliet Lover of Idiot’ seems to have missed the mark".
 A critic from The Hindu opined that the film was "inconsistent and incoherent".